replicant0wnz/blog/_posts/2022-07-07-cross-platform-repeatable-builds-using-docker.md

     Using a vendor specific plug-in in your pipeline makes it difficult to repeat pipeline steps in other environments; locally, for example.

-* **Duplicate methods to execute a single task**
+* **No fine grained control**

-    In order to test locally you need to execute a different task to build a binary than you would in the CI/CD system.
+    When using a vendor plug-in you normally don't know what's going on under the hood; unless you delve into the vendors code.

 #### Build steps

 > The pipeline should list the steps to build, test, and deploy an application.
 > It should _not_ describe **how** to build, test, and deploy the application.

 * **Developers and Devops relying on the pipeline for building applications**